tacodder/Daniel/README.md

 🌩️ **Hybrid Cloud Mastery:**
 I create killer hybrid cloud solutions that blend the best of AWS, GCP, and Azure.
 Think of me as your cloud mixologist, crafting architectures that are secure, scalable, and oh-so-efficient.

+🤖 **DevOps & Automation Nerd:**
+Terraform, Ansible, Jenkins, Kubernetes—these are my toys.
+I love automating the mundane so teams can focus on what really matters: innovation.

+🎙️ **Tech Evangelist:** I’m passionate about sharing my knowledge and experiences with others.
+Whether it's cloud trends, new tech, or the future of digital transformation, I can talk about it all from real-world experience.

 💰 **FinOps Guru:**
 Keeping the cloud budget in check while maximizing performance?
 That’s my kind of puzzle.
 I integrate FinOps into cloud strategies to make sure every cent counts.

-🤖 **DevOps & Automation Nerd:**
-Terraform, Ansible, Jenkins, Kubernetes—these are my toys.
-I love automating the mundane so teams can focus on what really matters: innovation.

 🌍 **Global Citizen, Tech Nomad**
 I’ve collaborated with brilliant minds across the US, Europe, and Asia, bringing together diverse perspectives to solve complex problems.
 My European work ethic meets a global mindset, making me adaptable and ready for any challenge.